physionetchallenges/physionetchallenges.github.io/index.md

 layout: default
 ---

-# The PhysioNet/Computing in Cardiology Challenges
+# George B. Moody PhysioNet Challenges

-For the past 22 years, [PhysioNet](https://physionet.org) and [Computing in Cardiology](http://www.cinc.org/) have co-hosted a series of annual challenges to tackle clinically interesting questions that are either unsolved or not well-solved.
+For the past 23 years, [PhysioNet](https://physionet.org) and [Computing in Cardiology](http://www.cinc.org/) have co-hosted a series of annual challenges, now called the [George B. Moody PhysioNet Challenges](/about/), to tackle clinically interesting questions that are either unsolved or not well-solved.

-The [PhysioNet/Computing in Cardiology Challenge 2021](/2021/) invites participants to identify clinical diagnoses from reduced-lead ECG recordings, extending last year's Challenge on twelve-lead ECGs.

-We ask participants to design and implement working, open-source algorithms that can, based only on the provided clinical data, automatically identify any cardiac abnormalities present in an ECG recording.
-The winners of the Challenge will be the teams whose algorithms achieve the highest score for hidden test sets of twelve-lead, six-lead, four-lead, three-lead, or two-lead ECG recordings.
+The George B. Moody PhysioNet Challenge 2022 will be announced soon!

 Please check the below links for information about [current](#current) and [past](#past) Challenges, including [important details](/faq/) about scoring and test data for previous Challenges.